starkfell/100DaysOfIaC/articles/day.54.how.to.test.arm.md

 **EXAMPLE: Test-AzDeployment**

  This command tests a deployment at **the current subscription scope** using the given template file and parameters file.
-We can also specify the location, to test viability in the subscription based on the region targeted.
+We can also specify the location to test viability in the subscription based on the region targeted.

 ``` PowerShell
 Test-AzDeployment -Location "West US" -TemplateFile "D:\Azure\Templates\EngineeringSite.json" `